• Our Impact

 The last time Jerry Ahmed Shaib declared his assets and liabilities was in December 2020 when he was the CEO of the Coastal Development Authority.
 When he left office, he did not, neither did he comply with the law when he became an MP.

-Similarly, Habib Iddrissu, the First Minority Chief Whip and MP for Tolon, became MP in 2017 but has declared his assets and liabilities only once in May 2023.
+Similarly, Habib Iddrissu, the First Minority Chief Whip and MP for Tolon, became an MP in 2020 but has declared his assets and liabilities only once in May 2023.

 GACC reacts

-Executive Director of the Ghana Anti-Corruption Coalition, Beauty Emefa Nartey, told the Fourth Estate that compliance rates are so low because there are no consequences for defaulters.
+Executive Director of the Ghana Anti-Corruption Coalition, Beauty Emefa Nartey, told The Fourth Estate compliance rates are so low because there are no consequences for defaulters.

 “The reality is that when eligible declarants perceive little to no consequences for failing to comply with the asset declaration regime, they naturally do not take the process seriously,” she said